 Sec.
-1116(a)(2)(C)) C. Describe how the Local Education Agency will coordinate and integrate parent and family engagement strategies.

-The content of the content feasible and appropriate, with other content feasible and appropriate. under this part with parent and family engagement strategies, to the extent feasible and appropriate, with other relevant Federal, State, and local laws and programs.
+1116(a)(2)(C)) C. Describe how the Local Education Agency will coordinate and integrate parent and family engagement strategies under this part with parent and family engagement strategies, to the extent feasible and appropriate, with other relevant Federal, State, and local laws and programs.

 Schools will have the School Resource Officers have trainings with parents, students and staff to promote safety in and out of the home.
 The trainings may cover issues such as bullying, internet safety, drug and alcohol awareness, and other real life issues which affect the children and communities within Baldwin County.
 Area programs such as the Baldwin County Child Advocacy Center provide prevention education in the area of internet safety to both parents and students.
 Additionally, the Office of School Readiness "First Class" Pre-K. Parents are encouraged to participate in all parent and family engagement activities that occur in the system.
-The Parent and Family Engagement Plans that are developed by the distinct and at the school level assure that parent and family engagement strategies, to the extent feasible and appropriate, coordinate with other relevant Federal, State and local laws and programs.
+The Parent and Family Engagement Plans that are developed by the district and at the school level assure that parent and family engagement strategies, to the extent feasible and appropriate, coordinate with other relevant Federal, State and local laws and programs.
 The district supports the schools in their endeavors to bring in outside organizations that promote parental engagement when deemed appropriate.